tmobile/opensource/content/blog/posts/loadtest.md

 ### How to use loadtest

 As a demonstration we've created a website, [teststuff.biz](http://teststuff.biz), which hosts an API version of the [MIT DeepMoji project](https://deepmoji.mit.edu/).
 DeepMoji is a neural network that takes text and returns emoji relevant to the test.
-We've hosted it on a tiny AWS EC2 instance, and we want to know how well it works under a load!
+We've hosted it on a tiny Amazon Web Services® EC2 instance, and we want to know how well it works under a load!

 The way the API works is that we send a POST request with a JSON body containing text to turn into emoji, like: